nrkn/cms-work/docs/notes.md

   one, bring one in from some module or whatever
 - Should most inputs share a common template?
 How does inherit work with templates?
+- Do we need requires as well, to bring in additional client scripts etc.?
+- Add client.js
+- Add server.js (eg consider case of a stock ticker that needs to make a 3rd party api call)

 ### fieldset component